GaloisInc/mctrace/docs/README-release.md

 - Note that `2>&1 >/dev/null` has the effect of piping the standard error to the next command while suppressing the standard output of the command.
-We do this because the PowerPC platform API implementation writes `send()` data to `stderr` and we need that data to be piped to the extractor script.
+We do this because the provided platform API implementations writes `send()` data to `stderr` and we need that data to be piped to the extractor script.